57

 BECCA Project

-BECCA: Ecologically sustainable and safe basins designed to adapt to climate change.
+BECCA: Sustainable and safe basins for ecology, designed to adapt to climate change

 • Specific objective 2.iv.
-"Promote climate change adaptation, disaster risk reduction and resilience, taking into account ecosystem-based approaches".
+"Promote climate change adaptation, disaster risk prevention, and resilience, taking into account ecosystem-based approaches."

 Partners